sekaha/AGBAES/README.md

 # A Gan-Based Approach to Erosion Simulation

+Authors: David Sommerfield and Nicholas Moen

-This repository accompanies the paper detailing a convolutional neural network (CNN) implementation for simulating hydraulic erosion on heightmaps.
+This repository contains code and a paper detailing a convolutional neural network (CNN) implementation for simulating hydraulic erosion on heightmaps.
 Designed for game development and real-time terrain authoring, the CNN achieves high performance and generates realistic terrain features efficiently.

-Note, the paper was just made for a university course, so it's less polished than a typical academic publication.
+Note: the paper was just made for a university course, so it's less polished than a typical academic publication.
+See our presentation here: [Google Slides Link](https://docs.google.com/presentation/d/1EYl_tC0HDfzUmDDKzc6oarilb0BzYCXmm8SSXUFyuRQ/edit?usp=sharing).

 ## Key Features